Evaluation Results

 Qualitative

 Pre/Post Confidence: "How confident do you feel cooking this recipe?"
-(1-10 scale)
+(1-10 scale, asked before and after a session)

-Tone Feedback: "The app's voice feels like a supportive friend" (agree %)
+Tone Feedback: "The app's voice feels like a supportive friend" — measured via post-session survey

 Feature-Specific Validation